-The use of sprinklers for interface structure protection can be logistically complex and time-consuming, and are therefore not a guaranteed solution, but nonetheless can be an important contribution to interface fire mitigation strategy.
-Typically, an interface home sprinkler system requires a large open water supply (almost 5,000 gallons for 1-hour use).
+The use of sprinklers for interface structure protection can be logistically complex and timeconsuming.
+They are not a guaranteed solution, but can be an important contribution to interface fire mitigation strategy.
+Typically, an interface home sprinkler system requires a large open water supply (almost 5,000 gallons for 1 hour of use).
 Federal support for the installation of sprinkler systems on CAFN government buildings and critical infrastructure may be available through Indigenous Services Canada's Emergency Management Assistance Program (EMAP).